xyliatgithub/EN650654-2025/LabFour/readme.md

 - Task 3.a
   - Use three VMs A, B and C.
   - Provide a screenshot of each captured traffic on each machine.
-  - When you telnet to machine C you shoud use the command as: ssh -L 8000:Machine_C_IP:23 seed@Machine_B_IP and vice versa.
+  - When you telnet to machine C you should use the command as: ssh -L 8000:Machine_C_IP:23 seed@Machine_B_IP and vice versa.

 - Task4
   - Before you start this task, make sure you have deleted all rules that you had added in previous tasks.
-  - Store this file in machine A, in the directory (/var/www/html/test.html).
+  - Store this file in machine A, in the directory "/var/www/html/test.html".
   - Now you can access that page from machine B using the browser by typing  [Machin_A_IP/test.html] on the URL field.

 - In this lab, you need to block a website.
 Many famous website use many IP addresses now.
 It might be too difficult to block these websites.
 However, you could just block a website with a static IP address, like www.syr.edu.